OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

 ## Solution

 1. Create a new Excel file in your OneDrive.
 The file name "Combination.xlsx" is used in this sample.
-1. Add the two scripts from this sample to the new file.
+1. Create and save the two scripts from this sample.
 1. Create a folder in your OneDrive and add one or more workbooks with data to it.
 The folder name "output" is used in this sample.
-1. Build a flow (as described later) to get all the files that folder.
+1. Build a flow (as described later) to perform these steps:
+    1. Get all the files the "output" folder.
     1. Use the **Return worksheet data** script to get the data from every worksheet in each of the workbooks.
-1. Use the **Add worksheets** script to create a new worksheet in a single workbook for every worksheet in all the other files.
+    1. Use the **Add worksheets** script to create a new worksheet in the "Combination.xlsx" workbook for every worksheet in all the other files.

 ## Sample code: Return worksheet data